Masala Herb

 Notes

-1. You can use salted Butter for the shortcrust pastry but then skip adding salt to the dough preparation.
+2. You can use salted butter for the shortcrust pastry but then skip adding salt to the dough preparation.

-2. Add 1-2 Tablespoon Water.
-You need to adjust and use your judgment! a humid climate might need a little less water and a dry climate more.
-It also depends on the flour quality.a little too much water can make it soggy, in that case, add a very small amount of flour to balance it out again
+3. Add 1-2 Tablespoon Water.
+You need to adjust and use your judgment!
+A humid climate might need a little less water and a dry climate more.
+It also depends on the flour quality.a little too much water can make it soggy, in that case, add a minimal amount of flour to balance it out again.

-4. Try to use smoked ham or lard for this quiche lorraine.
-Smoked lard or bacon is salted enough and therefore you wouldn't need to add any salt to the quiche filling.
+5. Try to use smoked ham or lard for this Quiche Lorraine.
+Smoked lard or bacon is salted enough, and therefore you wouldn't need to add any salt to the Quiche filling.

-5. You can choose to skip the blind baking of the dough by pouring the filling over the raw dough.
-We do that when we are in a hurry but the dough tends to be a bit undercooked or let's say less dry.
-If you pick that method, then add the 8 minutes to the total cooking time of the quiche.
+6. You can choose to skip the blind baking of the dough by pouring the filling over the raw dough.
+We do that when we are rushing, but the dough tends to be a bit undercooked or let's say less dry.
+If you pick that method, then add the 8 minutes to the cooking time of the Quiche.
+In total, the Quiche needs to cook 8 mins + 25 mins, or until golden.

-7. The authentic quiche is without cheese.
-You can make this quiche lorraine without cheese.
+8. The authentic Quiche is without cheese.
+You can make this Quiche Lorraine without cheese.

 Nutrition